Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Scalable LinUCB with Low-Rank Updates

+The Cholesky-style factorization \eqref{eq:inverse_A_matrix_Cholesky} makes this observation particularly convenient.
+Indeed, it allows both quantities above to be computed via matrix-vector operations involving $L_{t,a}^{-1}$ only.
+This representation enables us to work directly with the inverse operator without explicitly forming or storing $A_{t,a}^{-1}$.

 The representation \eqref{eq:inverse_A_matrix_Cholesky} is a key formula for our further analysis.
-We acknowledge the following important statement - we \emph{do not} compute the inverse factors $L_{a,t}^{-1}$ from the matrix $L_{a,t}$, but use a dynamical updates for $L_{a,t}^{-1}$ based on $L_{a,t-1}^{-1}$.
-Since the update mechanism is identical for each arm, we omit the index $a$ and write $A_{t}$ and $L_t$ (respectively, $L_t^{-1}$) instead of $A_{a,t}$ and $L_{a,t}$.
+Importantly, we \emph{do not} explicitly compute the inverse factors $L_{t,a}^{-1}$.
+Instead, they are updated dynamically from their previous values.
+Since the update rules are identical across arms, we omit the index $a$ in the remainder of this section and write $A_{t}$ and $L_t$ (respectively, $L_t^{-1}$) instead of $A_{t,a}$ and $L_{t,a}$.

 In the next parts of this section, we present our methodology in different setups.
 First, in \Cref{sec:rank-1-upd} we consider the case of rank-1 updates and write the dynamics of updates of the inverse root matrix $L_{t}^{-1}$.
 Then in \Cref{sec:batch-updates} we generalize our expressions for the batch update case.
 Both representations rely on a recursive definition in the form of matrix decomposition $U_t V_t^\top$.
 In \Cref{sec:psi}, we show that this decomposition can be dynamically updated in a low-rank format using the Projector-Splitting Integrator (PSI) method of Lubich and Oseledets \cite{lubich2014projector}.
-Such updating mechanism restrains an uncontrollable growth of factor matrices $U_t$ and $V_t$ over time and enables ``on-the-fly'' adaptation to the stream of contextual data.
+Such updating mechanism prevents an uncontrollable growth of factor matrices $U_t$ and $V_t$ over time and enables ``on-the-fly'' adaptation to the stream of contextual data.
 This approach has been previously considered in the context of modifying the PureSVD model in recommender systems \cite{Olaleke2021Dynamic}.